-The Francis and Kathleen Rooney Professor and Dean of the School of Architecture, Stefanos Polyzoides joined the School of Architecture in 2020.
+The Francis and Kathleen Rooney Dean of the School of Architecture, Stefanos Polyzoides joined the School of Architecture in 2020.
 His career has engaged a broad span of architecture and urbanism, its history, theory, design and education.
 He is one of six co- founders of the Congress for the New Urbanism and, with his wife Elizabeth Moule, a partner in Moule & Polyzoides, a Pasadena, California practice since 1990.

 His professional experience includes the design of educational, institutional, commercial and civic buildings, historic rehabilitation, housing, and the urban design of university campuses, neighborhoods and districts.
 Mr. Polyzoides has led such projects throughout the United States and around the world, in Canada, Central America, Australia, China and the Middle East.